varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	* Default: 0.010000
 	* Minimum: 0.000000

-How long time does the ban lurker thread sleeps between successful attempts to push the last item up the ban  list.
+How long time does the ban lurker thread sleep between successful attempts to push the last item up the ban list.
 It always sleeps a second when nothing can be done.
 A value of zero disables the ban lurker.

 .. _ref_param_between_bytes_timeout: